Lack of ‘Political Will’ Impedes Progress in Public Institutions

 Even though consequences of building on wetland are evident, the EPA technician said people are stubborn because issues of national concerns are treated with politics and leaders are always under the pressure to use politics for whatever reason they must.

-Benjamin Karmorh, another presenter, warned that climate change is becoming an active force that Liberians need to take seriously or face drought and other natural disasters like sea erosion and tropical storms.
+Benjamin Karmo, another presenter, warned that climate change is becoming an active force that Liberians need to take seriously or face drought and other natural disasters like sea erosion and tropical storms.

-Sand mining, forest degradation (random cutting down of forest), and deforestation (clearing of forest for infrastructural or other purposes) are activities Karmorh noted are threatening the environment and influencing climate change.
+Sand mining, forest degradation (random cutting down of forest), and deforestation (clearing of forest for infrastructural or other purposes) are activities Karmo noted are threatening the environment and influencing climate change.

-Like Jallah, Karmorh also alluded that the lack of political will to get agencies of government to perform makes it difficult to control human behavior towards the forest and environment.
+Like Jallah, Karmo also alluded that the lack of political will to get agencies of government to perform makes it difficult to control human behavior towards the forest and environment.